 Do you know how to learn?
 Many people don’t.
-Specifically, they don’t know how to look inward to examine how they learn and to judge what is effective.
+Specifically, they don’t know how to look inward to examine how they learn and to judge which methods are effective.

 That’s where metacognitive strategies come in.
 They are techniques that help people become more successful learners.
 Shouldn’t this be a crucial goal of instructional design?